-What is Hawaii's contribution to greenhouse gas emissions?
+What is Hawai'i's contribution to greenhouse gas emissions?

-- In 2007, Hawaii's total greenhouse gas emissions were 24 million metric tons of CO2 equivalent;165 - Total CO2 emissions have slightly declined in the last decade, largely due to gains in the electricity sector;166
+- In 2007, Hawai'i's total greenhouse gas emissions were 24 million metric tons of CO2 equivalent;171 - Total CO2 emissions have slightly declined in the last decade, largely due to gains in the electricity sector.172

-O'ahu had 20.8% of net sales of electricity from sources deemed renewable in 2017, the law requires 100% by 2045. $^{\rm 167}$
+O'ahu had 20.8% of net sales of electricity from sources deemed renewable in 2017, the law requires 100% by 2045.
+173

-- Fossil fuel use for transportation continues to increase;168 - Hawaii's CO2 emissions are 20% lower than the national average; 169 - However, U.S. CO2 emissions per capita are over three times the world average and Hawaii's are approximately 12 times larger than other Pacific Islands.
-170 - Passed in 2018, HB 2182 establishes a Greenhouse Gas Sequestration Task Force and sets a 2023 deadline for crafting a plan to meet a zero emissions target by 2045. - Also passed in2018, HB 1986 directs the state Office of Planning to work with the task force to create a carbon offset program.
+- Fossil fuel use for transportation continues to increase;174 - Hawai'i's CO2 emissions are 20% lower than the national average; 175 - However, U.S. CO2 emissions per capita are over three times the world average and Hawai'i's are approximately 12 times larger than other Pacific Islands; 176 - Passed in 2018, Act 15 establishes a Greenhouse Gas Sequestration Task Force and sets a 2023 deadline for crafting a plan to meet a zero emissions target by 2045. - Also passed in 2018, Act 16 directs the state Office of Planning to work with the task force to create a carbon offset program.